 - The General

-Smart Ways to Use Your Credit Card for Auto Insurance Payments
+Smart Ways to Use Your Rewards Setup for Auto Insurance Payments

 Turning a major expense like auto insurance into thousands of points or miles is easier than you might think.
 With the right strategy, you can maximize your spending without overspending.
 Here’s how to make the most of it: